 Bobcats eat a wide variety of animals as prey, including: mice, rats, squirrels, rabbits, hares, small birds, grouse, small reptiles and amphibians.
 Bobcats are strict carnivores, unlike wild canines and eat no vegetable matter as food.

-When you are out exploring a natural area that is a likely bobcat habitat, keep an eye out for tracks and sign.
+When you are out exploring a natural area that is a likely good habitat for these wild felines, keep an eye out for their tracks and sign.

 Tracks: the tracks of bobcats are asymmetrical, with 4 toes and metacarpal pad is bubble “m” shaped.
 The claws of bobcats, as in most cats, are retractable and generally do not show up in their tracks.

 Fronts: 1 5/8 – 2 1/2 inches long by 1 3/8 – 2 5/8 inches wide.
 Overall front track tends to be larger and rounder than the rear.

 Rears: 1 9/16 – 2 1/2 inches long by 1 3/16 – 2 5/8 inches wide.
 Overall rear tracks tend to be slightly smaller and more oval shaped than the front.

 FREE Mini Survival Guide: "Thriving in the Outdoors"

 In this 9-page guide, you'll discover keys to starting a fire, building a shelter, purifying water, finding water... and many more life-saving skills.